silviot/edx-platform-wiki/How-to-Rebase-a-Pull-Request.md

 $ git merge-base my-branch master
 ```

-That commit will return a commit hash.
+That command will return a commit hash.
 Use that commit hash in constructing this next command:

 ```shell
 $ git rebase --interactive ${HASH}